 The remaining $3,774 ($50,000 - $46,226) will be taxed at 9.15%, which equals $345.

 That means your total Ontario tax owing would be: $2,334 + $345, or $2,679.

 When you add that to the $7,500 federal taxes you owe, your total taxes owing would be $10,179.

 How to reduce your taxes in Ontario

-There are simple ways to reduce the amount of taxes you pay.
-If you live in Ontario, you could be eligible for some of the following deductions, credits, or benefits.
+There are some ways to reduce the amount of taxes you pay.
+If you live in Ontario, you could be eligible for some of these deductions, credits or benefits.

-A deduction reduces your taxable income, lowering the amount that income tax will be calculated on.
-CRA provides detailed information on both federal and province specific deductions.
-Here are some of the most common deductions.
-There may be others that you qualify for and you should always speak with a financial tax expert about your specific situation.
-You can call CRA at 1-800-959-8281.
+A deduction reduces your taxable income, lowering the amount of income you will be taxed on.
+CRA provides detailed information on both federal and province specific deductions, but here are some of the more common options.
+(There may be others that you qualify for and you should always speak with a financial tax expert about your specific situation, and you can call CRA at 800-959-8281.)

 Frequently asked questions

 In Ontario, tax brackets are based on net income for income tax purposes.
 There are 5 tax brackets: